vmprachi7/devops-platform-foundation/README.md

 This is the **platform layer** — it owns infrastructure, GitOps configuration, observability, and two sample apps that demonstrate platform capabilities.

-Application repos (finops-engine, agentic-aiops, idp-platform) are independent.
+Application repos (finops-engine, agentic-aiops) are independent.
 ArgoCD watches each app repo directly — this repo only registers them as a one-time pointer.